Nail Psoriasis vs Toenail Fungus 2026 | How to Tell

 Book → | (810) 206-1402

 Nail psoriasis and toenail fungus (onychomycosis) produce nearly identical visual appearances — thickened, discolored, crumbling nails — but require completely different treatments.
 Treating nail psoriasis with antifungals is ineffective; treating fungal nails with psoriasis medications leaves the infection untreated and potentially spreads.
 Accurate diagnosis requires nail clipping with PAS staining or PCR testing to confirm or exclude fungal infection before committing to a treatment course.
-Dr. Tom Biernacki, DPM at Balance Foot & Ankle in Howell and Bloomfield Hills, Michigan provides nail diagnosis and appropriate treatment for both conditions.
+Dr. Tom Biernacki, DPM at Balance Foot & Ankle in Howell and Bloomfield Township, Michigan provides nail diagnosis and appropriate treatment for both conditions.

 The Diagnostic Problem: They Look the Same